opendocsg/opendoc-supreme-court-judgements/2019_SGHC_138/report.md

 (f)     Navin’s obligation to pay Mrs Ram US$1m to acquire a residential property of her choice.

 An additional provision relating to Ram’s and Mrs Ram’s right to stay at the Poole Road property was hand-written in by Navin.
 All of these were significant matters and reflected an agreement reached between Ram/Mrs Ram and Navin to resolve their differences.
-Navin himself acknowledged that he “had to try to resolve it somehow with \[Ram\]…”.[\[note: 72\]](#Ftn_72) In my view, the MOU was clearly intended to be legally binding.
+Navin himself acknowledged that he “had to try to resolve it somehow with \[Ram\]…”.[^72] In my view, the MOU was clearly intended to be legally binding.
 It was not just some informal family arrangement.

 87     Second, many of the terms of agreement related to the business of Evergreen.
 These terms were more in the nature of a commercial settlement than a domestic arrangement.

 88     Third, the provision relating to Ram’s and Mrs Ram’s right to stay at the Poole Road property was significant.
 As will be seen later, I concluded that it was Ram who wanted to buy and who paid for the Poole Road property.
 Navin became the registered owner only because Ram, not being a Singapore citizen, could not buy the property in his own name.
 The provision was proposed by Braj to protect Ram’s and Mrs Ram’s right to stay at the Poole Road property in express terms and Navin agreed.
 In my view, this showed that the MOU was intended to be legally binding; Ram and Mrs Ram would not be protected otherwise.
-I also accepted the testimony given by Braj (who mediated the dispute together with Kalpana) that the MOU was intended to be legally binding.[\[note: 73\]](#Ftn_73)
+I also accepted the testimony given by Braj (who mediated the dispute together with Kalpana) that the MOU was intended to be legally binding.[^73]

 89     Fourth, the disputes between Ram/Mrs Ram and Navin led to two settlement agreements being signed – the MOU and the 2015 Deed.
 Both came about because of disputes between Ram/Mrs Ram and Navin.
 Both were entered into to resolve these disputes.
 Navin accepted that the 2015 Deed was legally binding but claimed that the MOU was not.
 In my view, there was no reason why the intention would have been different for both agreements, except for the fact that Navin wanted to rely on the 2015 Deed, but not the MOU, in this action.